Coffee, Sugar and Cocoa Exchange

-Key people
+History

+The Exchange was founded in 1882 in New York City, with Benjamin Green Arnold serving as its first president.
+Early growth brought members like the Lehman Brothers, who joined in 1883.
+In 1887 the Coffee, Sugar, and Cocoa Exchange was listed on the New York Stock Exchange.

-At the end of April 1902, H. M. Humphreys resigned from his position as superintendent of the Coffee Exchange to become vice president of the newly formed Mutual Alliance Trust Company.
+By April 1902, H. M. Humphreys resigned from his position as superintendent of the Coffee Exchange to become vice president of the newly formed Mutual Alliance Trust Company.

 Coffee broker Joseph J. O'Donohue was a founder of the Coffee Exchange, New York's City Commissioner of Parks, and a founder of the Brooklyn-New York Ferry.

-Lehman Brothers became a member of the Coffee Exchange as early as 1883, five years before joining the New York Stock Exchange in 1887.

 In 1909 writer Vincent O'Sullivan lost his income from the family coffee business when his brother Percy made a spectacularly mistimed futures gamble at the New York Coffee Exchange.
 The entire family was ruined, and Vincent was destitute for the remaining years of his life.

 Some major U.S. commodities exchanges, like the New York Coffee Exchange and the Chicago Mercantile Exchange did not begin using clearing houses to settle their transactions until the second decade of the 20th century.
 The New York Coffee Exchange began using clearing houses in 1914.